-The undersigned, a stockholder of THE BOSTON BEER COMPANY, INC., does hereby appoint C. James Koch and Frederick H. Grein, Jr., or either of them, acting singly, the undersigned's proxy, with full power of substitution, to appear and vote at the Annual Meeting of Stockholders, to be held on Wednesday, May 4, 2005 at 10:00 A.M., local time, or at any adjournments thereof, upon such matters as may come before the Meeting.
+The undersigned, a stockholder of THE BOSTON BEER COMPANY, INC., does hereby appoint C. James Koch and Frederick H. Grein, Jr., or either of them, acting singly, the undersigned's proxy, with full power of substitution, to appear and vote at the Annual Meeting of Stockholders, to be held on Tuesday, May 23, 2006 10:00 A.M., local time, or at any adjournments thereof, upon such matters as may come before the Meeting.